 - 1. The student will be able to explain the motor vehicle law governing traffic direction. - 2.
 The student will be able to select proper positioning to maximize visibility while minimizing hazards to the officer. - 3.
-The student will recognize the correct methods of giving the basic traffic direction signals of: stop, start, and turn in both day and night time conditions. - 4.
-The student will actively participate in a mock traffic direction scenario(s) for a minimum of 15 minutes as an individual and 10 minutes as a team.
+The student will recognize the correct methods of giving the basic traffic direction signals of: stop, start, and turn in both daytime and nighttime conditions. - 4.
+The student will actively participate in a mock traffic direction scenario(s) or actual traffic direction, for a minimum of 15 minutes as an individual and 10 minutes as a team.